davidcornewell/speechcapture/README.md

   // Prefer audio input using getUserMedia and use cordova-plugin-audioinput only as a fallback.
 Only useful if both are supported by the current platform.
   preferGUM: false,

+  // Enable or disable the usage of the cordova-plugin-audioinput plugin even if it is available.
+  audioinputPluginActive: true,

+  // Enable or disable the usage of the getUserMedia as audio input even if it is available.
+  getUserMediaActive: true,

   // Use window.alert and/or window.console to show errors
   debugAlerts: false,